 D. Other Formulations

-Aerosols, vapors, and oil solutions are not normally used on Christmas trees.
+Aerosols, vapors, and oil solutions are not normally used on Christmas trees (see footnote, page 31).
 Oil solutions which resemble emulsions in the concentrated form generally do not mix with water and if applied alone could injure trees.